 The word "doula" is a Greek word for a woman who cares for women in pregnancy and supports them through birth..
 They provide informational, physical, and emotional support to a woman and her partner during pregnancy and "mother the mother" continously during labor, and provide support during the initial postpartum period.
 A doula provides a nurturing birth environment that supports and encourages women and their partners.
 Without making decisions for a birthing woman, a doula offers information so birthing women can make informed choices.

 A certified doula receives professional training in the physiology of birth and the emotional needs of womrn in labor.
 A doula is a non-medical professional working in the company of medical professionals.
 Her purpose is to facilitate a positive birth experience for mothers and fathers so they can begin parenthood with as much confidence as possible.

 What Does a Doula Do?

 A doula works with a woman's partner during birth.
-She helps build confidence in the partner and helps the partner to be as involved in the birth experience as s/he feels comfortable.
+She helps build confidence in the partner and helps the partner be as involved in the birth experience as s/he feels comfortable.
 And, sometimes, a doula does nothing at all!
-In all of our efforts to support women, sometimes all that is needed the presence of another woman who is compassionate and encouraging.
+In all of our efforts to support women, sometimes all that is needed is the presence of another woman who is compassionate and encouraging.
 Simply being with a woman and her partner sounds so simple, but is something that, more often than not, is left out of the birthing environment.